Supreme Court

 The Delaware Supreme Court is the highest court in the State of Delaware.
 The Court has final appellate jurisdiction in criminal cases in which the sentence exceeds certain minimums, in civil cases as to final judgments and for certain other orders of the Court of Chancery, the Superior Court, and the Family Court.
 The Supreme Court has discretionary jurisdiction to issue writs of prohibition, quo warranto, certiorari, mandamus or to accept appeals of certain non-final orders or certified questions.

-Delaware Supreme Court meets in Sussex County for the first time
+Delaware Supreme Court Hears Appeals Again in Sussex County

-Delaware Supreme Court meets in Sussex County for the first time
+Delaware Supreme Court Hears Appeals Again in Sussex County

 Arms of the